-A is eligible to request a ruling under section 877 and Notice 98-34 because A became at birth a citizen of Country C, and continues to be a citizen of Country C. In addition, both of A's parents were born in Country C.
+A is eligible to request a ruling under section 877 because she became at birth a citizen of Country C, and continues to be a citizen of Country C. In addition, A's parents and spouse were also born in Country C.

-A submitted all the information required by Notice 98-34.
-Accordingly, based on the facts submitted and representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34, and therefore A will not be presumed to have expatriated with a principal purpose of tax avoidance.
+A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.

+Accordingly, based solely on the information submitted and the representations made, it is concluded that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34, and therefore, A will not be presumed to have expatriated with a principal purpose of tax avoidance.